 Zhou has written an explainer on the 3D printed gun controversy as well, where she interviewed an official from the State Department, the creator of 3D printed gun Cody Wilson, attorneys general that sued Wilson and the State Department, and dug through court documents.

-Marrian Zhou is currently a M.S.
-Candidate at the Columbia University Graduate School of Journalism.
-She hopes to focus on social issues and progress, as well as to become a foreign correspondent in the future.
+Before CNET, she graduated from the Columbia University Graduate School of Journalism.
+She hopes to become a foreign correspondent covering the technology industry in Asia.

 During her time in undergraduate, she found her passion in journalism through contributing to the University Times- the weekly campus newspaper, and later became the Editor-in-Chief.
 Zhou has also produced a short documentary dedicated to Dreamers on Cal State LA campus, post inauguration of President Trump.